 Weekend with Adirondack Life

 New Location!
-In the spectacular High Peaks area — home to towering peaks, thundering waterfalls, mountain streams and colorful northern forests.
+In the spectacular Tri-Lakes area — home to towering peaks, numerous lakes and ponds,

-API and Adirondack Life magazine are teaming-up to bring you a unique, power-packed workshop — a true celebration of photography — in the breathtaking High Peaks region!
+API and Adirondack Life magazine are teaming-up to bring you a unique, power-packed workshop — a true celebration of photography — in the beautiful Tri-Lakes region!
 Here numerous peaks rise over 4,000 feet into the clouds.
+Pristine lakes and ponds are sprinkled across the landscape.
 A mix of deciduous trees and evergreens create tapestries of bold color — some of the richest autumn scenery in the Adirondack Park.
-The Ausable River, a world-class trout fishery, winds through narrow gorges and pastoral flats.
-Secluded lakes and ponds are reflective gems in wilderness settings.
 September is a magical time to photograph the area, as the fall colors are turning and mist rises from the waters most days.

 API staff instructors Mark Bowie and Chris Murray will be your guides and photographic mentors.
 What makes this event so distinctive is that they will be joined by Adirondack Life magazine staff.
 Learn first-hand from leaders in nature photography and regional publishing the latest tips and techniques for improving your imagery, as well as guidelines and advice for getting your images into print.

 This one-of-a-kind weekend will include:

 · Field trips to spectacular photo locations selected for their image-making possibilities, where the instructors will provide live field demonstrations, give advice on the art of seeing and photographing autumn, and answer your questions.